Signado vs Apollo

 What Apollo gets right

-Apollo is the default prospecting tool for B2B sales teams, and for good reason.
+Apollo is the default contact database for B2B sales teams, and for good reason.
 A database of 275+ million contacts with 65+ search filters lets you build targeted lists by job title, seniority, industry, company size, and technology stack in minutes.
 The Chrome extension pulls contact data directly from LinkedIn profiles without switching tabs.
 Built-in sequences handle multi-step email outreach with automated follow-ups, and native CRM integrations push data into Salesforce and HubSpot without manual imports.

-The free plan is genuinely usable: 1,200 credits per year with access to the core prospecting and sequencing features.
+The free plan is usable: 1,200 credits per year with access to the core prospecting and sequencing features.
 Paid plans start at $49/user/month billed annually.
 Over 500,000 companies use Apollo.
 It solved the contact sourcing problem.

-Where static data breaks down
+Where filtering a database breaks down

 Apollo's database refreshes quarterly at best.
 In practice, contact data decays at roughly 30% per year: people change jobs, companies restructure, email addresses go stale.
 A list exported in January is measurably less accurate by April.